 The Pittman-Robertson Act directs excise taxes on firearms, ammunition, and archery equipment to be used for wildlife conservation purposes.
-To date, this important piece of legislation has contributed nearly $11 billion to wildlife conservation since enactment in 1937.
-Unfortunately, America’s sportsmen and women are experiencing a lack of opportunities to participate in America’s time-honored traditions of hunting and recreational shooting.
+To date, this important piece of legislation has contributed nearly $11.5 billion to wildlife conservation since enactment in 1937.
+Unfortunately, our nation has lost around 5 million license-purchasing hunters in the last decade.
 The Congressional Sportsmen’s Foundation, Congressional Sportsmen’s Caucus Members, and sportsmen’s conservation partners are working to ensure the future of this important system of wildlife conservation funding.

 Enacted in 1937, the Federal Aid in Wildlife Restoration Act (Pittman-Robertson Act) redirected the existing excise taxes on firearms and ammunition to a dedicated fund to be used specifically for wildlife conservation purposes.
-In 1972, archery equipment was added to the Firearms and Ammunition Excise Tax (FAET).
-The excise tax is set at 10% of the wholesale price for pistols and revolvers, and 11% for other firearms, ammunition, and archery equipment.
-The excise tax on firearms and ammunition is collected by the Alcohol and Tobacco Tax and Trade Bureau, while the Internal Revenue Service collects the excises on archery products.
-Once collected, the Alcohol and Tobacco Tax and Trade Bureau and Internal Revenue Service deposit the excise taxes into the Wildlife Restoration Account, which is administered by the United States Fish and Wildlife Service (USFWS).
+Once collected, the Alcohol and Tobacco Tax and Trade Bureau and Internal Revenue Service deposits the excise taxes into the Wildlife Restoration Account, which is administered by the United States Fish and Wildlife Service (USFWS).
 Pittman-Robertson funds are typically allocated among four subsections:

-- Enhanced Hunter Education (“Section 10”) - $8 million is allocated among the states and territories in the same way as Section 4(c) funds, but if a state has not spent all of its Section 4(c) funds on Basic Hunter Education, it is required to spend Section 10 funds on enhanced hunter education programs.
+Enhanced Hunter Education- $8 million is allocated among the states and territories.
+If a state has not spent all of its Basic Hunter Education funds, it is required to spend these funds on enhanced hunter education programs.

-- Remainder of the Funds (“Section 4(b)”) – Section 4(b) is the bulk of the Pittman-Robertson Program and is used for wildlife conservation.
-A small percent of this section is distributed to U.S. territories.
+Remainder of the Funds – the bulk of the Pittman-Robertson Program and is used for wildlife conservation.
+A small percentage of this section is distributed to U.S. territories.
 The fund is then divided in half, with one half distributed to the states based on land mass, and the other half based on paid hunting licenses.